toplap-cat/barcelonski-supertrio/presskit_en.md

 performers and lets the audience take a glimpse into the creation process, creating a feeling of live-ness that is otherwise rarely found in electronic music.

+The music is meant to be played in open spaces, ideally with massive walls.

 ![supertrio_small.jpg](supertrio_small.jpg)
 Photo: Katja Goljat, Matjaž Rušt